mlevatich/Abelon/notes/story/narrative.md

 Lester is infuriated and runs from camp into forest.

 After the party chases lester after big reveal scene, elaine has a hero moment of advocating for abelon, saying she was scared but just doesnt think he could do those things.
 But monsters appear.
 Afterwards, he and abelon fight, no player intervention.
 Lester just needed some time to cool off, he regrets endangering them.
 But Kath saying abelon was just following kings orders sets lester off.
 Lester claims Abelon believed he was right, always.
 Abelon says lester’s mom isnt innocent, reveals what lester’s mom did (kill soldier in home invasion to investigate/find treasonous documents).
-Lester furious, i dont believe this, did you come after me just to goad me into killing you, but when pressed Abelon says he wouldnt do it again.
+Lester furious, I dont believe this, did you come after me just to goad me into killing you, but when pressed Abelon says he wouldnt do it again.
 Lester demands to know abelon isnt just fishing for forgiveness.
 No forgiveness.
 Abelon doesnt lie.
-Return to the caretaker's cave.
+Or if inflection failed, Lester goes eerily silent.
+Apologizes for going into the forest.
+Will kill Abelon after the expedition ends.

+## 2-5: Monastery approach -> Dense forest -> Caretaker's cave

+- Outside the Monastery, Abelon and Kath combine what they learned with the others.
+Now they know what must be done.
+We know there's a Messenger, and we should find it and deal with it.
+But it's supposed to be in the caretaker's cave, which collapsed, find another entrance. (talk).
+- Finding the other entrance to the cave, put more puzzle pieces together, proactive battle that is forced because we're going into the cave again (battle).
+- Prepare to make camp inside because anything could happen (roam).
+- When settling down, in a moment alone, Abelon confides in the demon (talk).
+- Elaine's big optional objective (see `notes/gameplay/inflection.md`).
+- Shanti's inflection point (see `notes/gameplay/inflection.md`).

+For 2-5 we go back to having the player doing a decent amount of the talking for Abelon, but he pipes in every now and again.
+It is a little awkward when you both have control, but it seems that Abelon is beginning not to resent the player.
+He is confused about it.
+Culminates in him confiding in the demon and understanding that he needs to get it off his chest.
+The demon can agree, or not.

+By the time we reach battle 10 (reunite w/ elaine/shanti/lester) the caretaker helped abelon put the puzzle pieces together, and the other three have the last missing piece of info.
+We know what needs to be done.
+Before battle 10 discussion of what needs to be done and sharing of knowledge.
+Battle 10 is a proactive step, not an ambush.

-## 2-6: Caretaker's cavern
+## 2-6: Monastery sanctum ruins

-TODO: ROUGH DRAFT

-- Mona arrives and shares the rest of her knowledge, confirming much of what they've learned and shedding additional light on the Messenger and its history.
+- Party is woken up by Mona.
+Shares the rest of her knowledge, confirming much of what they've learned and shedding additional light on the Messenger and its history.
 She expresses shame that she did not know it was wrecking the world.
 She did not know ignea was the problem, Shanti found that out.
-She believes she can summon it here, but the heroes must pacify it (talk).
+She believes she can summon it here, but the heroes must pacify it.
+Teleport to the sanctum ruins.
-- Make camp and prepare for the final battle.
-After going to sleep, Abelon talks to the demon frankly, finally.
+- Abelon talks to the demon frankly, finally.
 Expresses his pain.
 The player may say sorry, which Abelon finds as a great comfort, because it confirms that the demon is something close to humans, or at least understands them.
-Either way, he expresses gratitude (roam).
+Either way, he expresses gratitude.
-- Final battle (battle)
+- Final battle.
-- Post mortem, final truths and reflections (talk).
+- Post mortem, final truths and reflections.
 - Option to pack up and go home, or proceed to final final challenge.
 Can check on everyone to see what they're thinking of doing.
-Some secrets are still buried (roam).
+Some secrets are still buried.
-- If not doing final challenge, fast-forward to epilogue (talk)
+- If not doing final challenge, fast-forward to epilogue.

-Mona arrives to share the rest of what she knows.

-Final battle

 The player can choose whether or not to continue to the ultimate battle (2-7) or end the game with the expedition a success.
 Mona strenuously advises against continuing, almost but not quite to the point of fourth wall breaking (i.e. don't continue unless you are very, very skilled).
 Ending the game here skips to the epilogue, with some changes.
+- Elaine's inflection point (see `notes/gameplay/inflection.md`).

-## 2-7: Monastery sanctum ruins
+## 2-7: Monastery inner sanctum

-TODO: ROUGH DRAFT

 - If choose to do final challenge, full ignea refill, do battle with infinite ignea in the great sanctum store.
 Subdue the ignea heart so it cannot re-summon a messenger! (battle)
 - Talk about victory (talk)

-Ultimate battle
+- Ultimate battle

 ## Epilogue: Outside Ebonach

-TODO: ROUGH DRAFT

 Timeskip forward into a scene where an older Abelon speaks to the suddenly stirring demon as an old friend.
 Having completed 2-7 has some details changed to reflect a more "complete" golden path ending.
-Depending on the party's impressions of Abelon, their fates and the way he relays them in this scene may also be slightly different.
+Depending on which inflection points Abelon succeeded, the fates of the party members may be different, and Kath and Shanti may come to visit.

 ## Bad path

 ## 1-3-a: Monastery approach

-TODO: ROUGH DRAFT

-By arguing strenuously, Abelon can convince Kath to send Elaine home on the forest road with three days rations, by pointing out that they don't have the food to keep her around for potentially a week or more during the search, defending a fifth person who is dead weight in a fight would imperil them all, and she was never allowed to leave the city to begin with.
-She may be a spy.
-The importance of the mission's prompt success is also a concern.
-Kath will provide her food and advice to get back to the city, and the pair will continue north remorsefully.
-Elaine will still be grateful that Abelon saved her at all.

-- The two go after Shanti and Lester (talk)
-- Find them in a predicament with mysterious stone monsters (battle).
-- Resolve the encounter.
-This time, Lester not incapacitated.
-Shanti made a small discovery (talk).
-- Follow trail of Shanti's discovery, find next place to go (roam).
+- One extra turn before the golems appear.
 - On finding it Abelon briefly is able to talk to the player (as ???).
 Confident, Demon understands him, prepared to proceed (talk).

-## 1-4-a: Monastery approach
+## 1-4-a: Monastery entrance

-TODO: ROUGH DRAFT

-- Discuss the next place to go (talk).
-- It's underground, opening pathway triggers a fight (battle).
-- Make camp (roam).
+- This time, Lester not incapacitated.
 - At night, Abelon talks to the player.
 Understanding.
 Says he can control the power, and that it is a kindred spirit; they will have a long and fruitful partnership.
 Wakes up, kills everyone (talk).

 ## 1-5-a: Outside Ebonach

-TODO: ROUGH DRAFT

 - Timeskip forward.
 Abelon falls alone to the horde, despite infinite Ignea and OP abilities (battle).